ogobrecht/plex/README.md

 - All main functions (see list above) returning a zip file with the resulting files as a blob
 - All main functions using dbms_application_info to set the current module and action for the session
-- We use the APEX_ZIP package - therefore we need to have at a minimum APEX 5.0 installed
+- We use the APEX_ZIP and APEX_EXPORT packages - therefore we need to have at a minimum APEX 5.1.4 installed
 - To be usable in the SQL and PL/SQL context all boolean parameters are coded as varchars.
 We check only the uppercased first character:
   - 1 (one), Y [ES], T [RUE] will be parsed as TRUE
   - 0 (zero), N [O], F [ALSE] will be parsed as FALSE